Why Tulsi Vivah is Celebrated?

 - Tulsi should not be left bare on the ground during the rituals; instead, it should be placed in an earthen pot.
 Only silver, copper, or metal vessels and utensils should be used, and plastic items should be avoided.

-- One should start their day early, bathe, adorn clean clothes, and observe a fast.
+- One should start their day early, bathe, put on clean clothes, and observe a fast.
 However, individuals who cannot keep the Vrata should only consume milk or fruits.

 - The fast should be observed until the grand wedding celebrations.
 However, people who choose to continue with the fast can end it after all the rituals are over.